-Severe physical or mental impairment (the application collects information to allow the adjudicator to make the determination whether the criterion of ‘severe’ impairment is met);
+• Severe physical or mental impairment (the application collects information to allow the adjudicator to make the determination whether the criterion of ‘severe’ impairment is met);

-• Impairment duration of at least 2 years, commencing at the date of assessment indicated by physician completing PWD application (unless palliative);
+• Impairment duration of at least 2 years, commencing at the date of assessment indicated by physician / nurse practitioner completing PWD application (unless palliative);

 • Impairment directly and significantly restricts applicant’s ability to perform Daily Living Activities either continuously or periodically for extended periods; and,

 • Applicant requires help with Daily Living Activities.
 The prescribed professional must indicate that as a result of those restrictions, the person requires an assistive device; the significant help or supervision of another person; or, the services of an assistance animal to perform daily living activities (again application collects information and the adjudicator makes the determination of whether the help required meets the requirement in the ISC Social Development Program Policy and Procedures Manual – BC Region).

-The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesdays, Wednesdays, Thursdays and Fridays from 8:30 AM to noon and 1 PM to 4:30 PM.
+The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesday, Wednesday, Thursday and Friday from 8:30 AM to noon and 1 PM to 4:30 PM.

-The BCANDS PWD / MNS office is closed on Monday’s and statutory holidays.
+The BCANDS PWD / MNS office is closed on Monday and statutory holidays.

 If you are calling during a time the office is closed or if we are on another call, please leave a message including your name and contact number and we will return your call as soon as possible.
 Thank you.